DeadlySurgeon/GoCertYourself/README.md

 # Self Signed Certs

-A bit of research into self signed certificates.
+A bit of research into self signed certificates, and using them with Golang and Electron.

 **Editor's Notes**: